We were dating. Trying to find out everything we could about each other. Asking questions and probing for information.

 The progress is a testimony.

-If you stop because someone is looking down on you, you’ll never see progress.
+If you stop because someone is looking down upon you, you’ll never see progress.

 If you give up because someone perceives a weedy tendency, you’ll never grow.